How good was 2018 for VR?

 - By some of the latest estimates 171 million people use VR worldwide in 2019.

-- Currently, you can choose between a multitude of models with a varying price range and different features.
+- Currently, you can choose between a multitude of models with varying price ranges and different features.
 Some +14 million of these are Head-Mounted Displays (HMDs).

 - Shipments of augmented reality and virtual reality (AR/VR) headsets will jump 54% to 8.9 million units worldwide this year.
 The annual growth rate will accelerate to 67% over the next four years with shipments reaching 68.6 million in 2023, per a forecast from International Data Corp.
 (IDC).